 Hairy Bikers Healthy Fish Pie Recipe

-This healthy fish pie is a complete meal, but it pairs wonderfully with a side of steamed green vegetables.
-Broccoli, green beans, or asparagus all make great choices.
-A fresh green salad with a light vinaigrette would also cut through the richness of the fish and mash.
+This pie is a full meal on its own, but a side of steamed green vegetables works well alongside it.
+Broccoli, green beans, or asparagus all suit the light, creamy filling.
+A crisp green salad with a lemon dressing cuts through the richness nicely.

-• Refrigerate: Let the pie cool completely, then cover the baking dish tightly with plastic wrap or transfer leftovers to an airtight container.
-It will keep in the refrigerator for up to 3 days.
-Reheat gently in the oven or microwave until hot all the way through.
+Let the pie cool fully before covering with cling film or transferring to an airtight container.
+It keeps in the fridge for up to 3 days.
+Reheat in the oven at 180°C until hot all the way through.

 • Cholesterol: 90mg